antmicro/warp-pipe/zephyr-samples/pcie_native/README.md

 [00:00:00.000,000] <err> pcie_native: Read error: -1
 ```

-After that, you can terminate all background processes:
+After that, you can terminate all background processes (the sleep is needed if you use this snippet inside a script, to wait some time for output):
 <!-- name="pcie-native-teardown" -->
 ```
 sleep 10